 - ensure health protection while facilitating trade.

-This work is anchored on the WTO SPS Agreement, which includes several provisions related to GRP including the use of international standards (Codex, IPPC, OIE), risk assessment, transparency, advance notifications on draft measures, etc. More information on this work is available in the STDF Concept Note, which was presented to the Working Group in March 2017.
+This work is anchored on the WTO SPS Agreement, which includes several provisions related to GRP including the use of international standards (Codex, IPPC, OIE), risk assessment, transparency, advance notifications on draft measures, etc. More information is available in the Concept Note on future STDF work on GRP including a Summary Report of responses to GRP survey (Annex 2), which was presented to the Working Group in March 2018.